NetKnightsClub/OnionEye/README.md

     Anything else cool you dream up!

   ---
+> [!IMPORTANT]

-# Disclaimer
+> # Disclaimer

-Use OnionEye responsibly and legally.
+> Use OnionEye responsibly and legally.
 Do NOT scan or scrape sites without permission.
 The author is not responsible for any misuse.

 ---